Our vegan cinnamon rolls are easy to make with simple pantry staples. They are soft, moist, light, and packed with a lovely cinnamon flavor.

 Fat

-You can also use vegan butter made with saturated fats like palm oil and coconut oil; however, we tried, and the rolls turn out less fluffy and heavier with that as if they were made with real butter.
+You can also use vegan butter made with saturated fats like palm oil and coconut oil; however, we tried, and the rolls turned out to be less fluffy and heavier.

 Flour

-We haven't tried making this recipe gluten-free, so not sure how it would turn out.
+We haven’t tried making this recipe gluten-free, so we’re not sure how it would turn out.

 Salt